matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Decorators**

 - Plain functions.
-- Called when the file first gets executed, not when an instance of class is created.
+- Called when the file first gets executed (runtime), not when an instance of class is created.
 - Can be applied to a class, a property, a method, an accessor, or an argument method.
 - Receives different arguments depending on where it gets used.
 - Can be a plain decorator or a decorator factory.